The United States suffers record unemployment while Europe fares better in battling the coronavirus shutdown.

 - Debt forebearance 0

-Chancellor Merkel has delivered regular press briefings at which her scientific approach has been praised.
+Chancellor Merkel has delivered regular press briefings at which her scientific approach has been praised, keeping Germany among the strongest performers in this category.

 - Reliance on science/fact based information 0